jordicbau/jordicbau.github.io/about.md

 <section class="sections">
 <h1>About Me</h1>
-<p>I am a PhD candidate based in València, Spain, researching causal machine learning in socio-environmental systems with a focus on food security across Africa.</p>
+<p>I’m Jordi Cerdà-Bautista, a PhD candidate at the Image Processing Laboratory (IPL) at the Universitat de València.
+My research lies at the intersection of causal machine learning, climate systems, and development economics—specifically, understanding how climate variability, conflict, and market dynamics shape food security outcomes in Africa.</p>

 </section>